 In the sights where you can go round on your own it is not necessary to provide contact data.

-In the properties only accessible with a guided tour (Neuschwanstein, Herrenchiemsee, Linderhof, Ehrenburg Palace in Coburg, the Kempten Residence, the Casino on the Roseninsel in Lake Starnberg and the ruined fortress of Rothenberg near Schnaittach) the Palace Administration is obliged to take down the contact data of the visitors, as restaurants are already doing, in order to enable the health authorities to follow infection chains.
+In the properties only accessible with a guided tour (Neuschwanstein, Herrenchiemsee, Linderhof, Ehrenburg Palace in Coburg, Rosenau Palace in Rödental, the Kempten Residence, Lauenstein Castle in Ludwigsstadt, the Casino on Rose Island and the Rothenberg Fortress Ruins near Schnaittach) the Palace Administration is obliged to take down the contact data of the visitors, as restaurants are already doing, in order to enable the health authorities to follow infection chains.

 Visitors who are unwilling to do this will unfortunately not be able to participate in the tour.

 The data are stored for a month and then destroyed.

 It will help us admit visitors more rapidly if you could print out and complete our form for the collection of contact data beforehand.

 Yes.
 Please bring your own TEXTILE mask and wear it for the protection of other visitors and our staff from the moment you enter the house and during the entire tour.
 Visitors without a mask must unfortunately be refused entry, even if a medical certificate confirming that they cannot/should not wear a mask is presented.

 Only a very limited number of jackets and larger bags can currently be left in lockers or cloakrooms.
 Please therefore try and make sure any bag you bring with you is no larger than DIN A4 size.

 The normal admission charges will basically still apply.